 Planting Trees

 Volunteer tree plantings are organized with Midtown on a Saturday in the spring and in the fall.
 Anyone is welcome to volunteer to plant trees.
 No experience required.
 Midtown will bring the equipment; just bring your own gloves.
 Approximately 20 trees are planted each planting session.
-Look for an upcoming tree planting date on the BHCA calendar.
+To be notified when the next tree planting is scheduled, email trees@boltonhillmd.org or look for an upcoming tree planting date on the BHCA calendar.

 Watering Trees